HELP and RESOURCES

 Congratulations, your child has now a tutor!
 Your next step is to monitor the progress of your child's reading and spelling skills.

 While learning to read and spell depend on the capacity of your child to learn, you MUST see any improvement of your child’s reading and spelling skills, within, at least, the 15 sessions of one-to-one instruction; for example, your child should be able to connect some of the sounds and can read and spell some minimal words such as “rag,” “mob,” “zit” for the mildly impaired child, even if he has not seen these words.

 After the fifteen sessions (15 hours) of intervention and your child still cannot read and spell some minimal words he has not seen such as vin, zim, kib, not only you are wasting all of your resources, but also, you are not helping your child to better himself.

 Finally, there is NO SUCH THING AS A QUICK FIX LITERACY INTERVENTION & REMEDIATION, even if you hire the best reading teacher in the world to help your dyslexic child to read and spell, let alone with other disabilities and disorders.

 It takes several years of formal schooling to learn how to read and spell with approximately 180 hours - one school year of instructions for each grade level in regular schools for individuals without language difficulties and if your child has not learned to read and spell in a regular classroom then how would it be possible for him to reach his reading and spelling level quickly?
 Even a year of intensive intervention is not enough to reach his grade level because it all depends on many factors such as your child's capacity to learn, the severity of his disabilities, how often he sees the tutor, and the complexity of the rules of the English language, etc.

-Be realistic of your child's reading and spelling goals because even yourself, you might not make it!
+Be realistic of your child's reading and spelling goals because even yourself, you might not be able to make it!

 Now, what kind of reading program is the best and the most effective for your dyslexic child?